akkartik/mu/Readme.md

 address.
 Strings are the only place where a SubX word is allowed to contain spaces.

 That should be enough information for writing SubX programs.
-The `examples/` directory provides some fodder for practice, giving a more gradual introduction to SubX features.
-This repo includes the binary for all examples.
+The `apps/` directory provides some fodder for practice in the `apps/ex*` files, giving a more gradual introduction to SubX features.
+This repo includes binaries for all examples.
 At any commit, an example's binary should be identical bit for bit with the result of translating the corresponding `.subx` file.
 The binary should also be natively runnable on a Linux system running on Intel x86 processors, either 32- or 64-bit.
 If either of these invariants is broken it's a bug on my part.

 ## Running